Tuburni/globalLogic_Homework_KondrashovBorys/GL_Homework5/README.md

 Here is a detailed guide on how to complete the task described above:

-I. Create a inventory file with four groups:
+1. Create a inventory file with four groups:

-1. First, create a new file called inventory in your controller machine.
+- First, create a new file called inventory in your controller machine.
-2. In this file, define four groups: group1, group2, group3, and iaas.
+- In this file, define four groups: group1, group2, group3, and iaas.
 The iaas group should include children from group1 and group2.
 For example

-II.
-Create reusable roles for creating a file and fetching a Linux distro name:
+2. Create reusable roles for creating a file and fetching a Linux distro name:

-1. In your controller machine, create a new directory called roles.
+3. In your controller machine, create a new directory called roles.
-2. Within the roles directory, create a new directory called create_file.
+4. Within the roles directory, create a new directory called create_file.
 This will be the directory for the role that creates a file.
-3. Within the create_file directory, create the following files and directories:
+5. Within the create_file directory, create the following files and directories:
- * tasks directory
+ *tasks* directory
- * main.yml file within the tasks directory
+ *main.yml* file within the tasks directory
-- In the main.yml file, add the following task to create a file called /etc/iaac with permissions 0500
+6. In the *main.yml* file, add the following task to create a file called /etc/iaac with permissions 0500
 - In the roles directory, create a new directory called fetch_distro.
 This will be the directory for the role that fetches the Linux distro name.
 - Within the fetch_distro directory, create the following files and directories:
  1) tasks directory